piresrui/csver/README.md

 ### 2. Async support

 Making use of `tokyo` here would have been my prefered choice, but I felt it would overcomplicate what should be a simple demonstration.
 Ideally the defined traits would be prepared for async support.
-E.g `MemStore` should make use of Mutexes and Arc's to be concurency safe.
+E.g `MemStore` should make use of Mutexes and Arc's to be concurency safe, or just plugin an existing DBMS.

 ### 3. Input streams